Nearly threefold higher risk of prostate-cancer mortality found in men with the highest calcium levels.

 “What is exciting is that calcium is commonly measured and it is inexpensive to measure.
 If calcium levels can predict risk of disease, it allows for a new way to prevent fatal disease by lowering serum calcium levels.”

-Robert G. Uzzo, MD, acting chairman of surgical oncology and director of urologic research at
+Robert G. Uzzo, MD, acting chairman of surgical oncology and director of urologic research at Fox Chase Cancer Center in Philadelphia, said these findings may turn out to be clinically significant but it is too early to draw conclusions from just one study.

 “The data are intriguing, but I do not believe they are powerful enough to suggest that lowering serum calcium levels can decrease the risk of fatal prostate cancer,” said Dr. Uzzo, medical director for Renal & Urology News.